Master’s in Applied Statistics vs Data Science: What’s The Difference?

-An M.S. in Applied Statistics typically offers courses that provide opportunities to acquire proficiency in programming languages such as SAS, R, and Python.
+A Master’s in Applied Statistics typically offers courses that provide opportunities to acquire proficiency in programming languages such as SAS, R, and Python.
 Students will also learn to analyze wide varieties of data and will ideally have the chance to apply learned skills to real data sets.
-The M.S. in Applied Statistics will graduate experts who are confident in their ability to provide organizational leadership with a validated and thorough data analysis review.
+The Master’s in Applied Statistics will graduate experts who are confident in their ability to provide organizational leadership with a validated and thorough data analysis review.

-Those who earn an M.S. in Applied Statistics (versus an M.S. in Data Science) can be confident that employers are familiar with the skillset obtained through this degree program, especially considering statistics was recently rated the second-best master’s degree for jobs by Forbes.
+Those who earn an Applied Statistics Master’s degree (versus a Data Science Master’s degree) can be confident that employers are familiar with the skillset obtained through this degree program, especially considering applied statistics was recently rated the second-best master’s degree for jobs by Forbes.

 Master’s in Data Science

 Earning a Master’s in Data Science is ideal for professionals who are interested in learning how to data mine in order to make predictions and data-driven decisions, likely in a business environment.

-Course offerings included in the pursuit of an M.S. in Data Science will teach students how to extract knowledge from large amounts of data in order to weed out errors and improve business acumen.
+Course offerings included in the pursuit of an Master’s in Data Science will teach students how to extract knowledge from large amounts of data in order to weed out errors and improve business acumen.
 The Master’s in Data Science tends to provide students with the ability to not only recognize patterns in data, but to know how to obtain, continually reorganize, and manage data.

 The M.S. in Data Science graduates students who can make predictions and sound decisions based on the validity of collected data, whereas a Master’s in Applied Statistics teaches students to understand data relationships and associations by testing statistical theorems.

 While a Data Science master’s degree is cutting-edge and progressive, employers may be wary of its validity because it’s relatively new.

 The University of Delaware offers a 100% online M.S. in Applied Statistics (ASTAT) for data professionals interested in earning an advanced degree without interrupting the rest of their careers.